d5-ai/awesome-d5-links/README.md

 ## Blockchain Data
 - [Blockchain-ETL](https://github.com/blockchain-etl) Open source project, making blockchain data easy to access.
 - [Blocknative](https://www.blocknative.com/) Blockchain Transaction Monitoring and Control - A rich framework for Dapp developers and wallet providers to access data about in-flight transactions.

+## Frelancing
+- [Everhour](https://everhour.com/) Track time on your tasks as a freelancer and have great integration with tools like Trello or Pivotal Tracker.